Introduction

 - Duct tape for a multitude of uses from securing dressings to makeshift splints

-The advanced first aid kit items listed here are intended primarily for use by experts only.
-If you’re a trained medical professional or individual with advanced first-aid training, then only use these items.
-They can help manage more serious injuries and medical conditions until professional help can be reached.
+The advanced first aid kit items listed here are intended for use by experts only.
+If you’re a trained medical professional or individual with advanced first-aid training, only then use these items.
+They can help manage more serious injuries and medical conditions until professional help reaches.
 Always remember that having these items in your kit is not a substitute for proper medical training.

 First Aid Box Medicine List